Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic: Translates with no transverse intersections

 This shows that Case 2 cannot happen.
 Finally we have:

 .1in

 {\bf {Case 3 - The elements in the blocks $\C, \E$ adjoining $\eta$ are both $(1,3)$ ideal quadrilaterals}}

 The $(1,3)$ ideal quadrilaterals are part of a pair of adjacent ones forming a $(2,2)$ ideal quadrilateral.
-If the pairs for both $\C$ and $\E$ intersect a common stable leaf or a common unstable leaf, then the $(2,2)$ ideal quadrilaterals are exactly the same.
-Let $C_1, C_2$ be these ideal quadrilaterals.
-If there is an unstable leaf intersecting both $C_1, C_2$, then the subband is the same and the result is proved.
+Suppose first that the pairs for both $\C$ and $\E$ intersect either a common stable leaf or a common unstable leaf.
+We initially observe that the $(2,2)$ ideal quadrilaterals for both are exactly the same: this is because $\eta$ is a corner of both $W$ and $g(W)$, hence $\eta$ has to be a corner of the $(2,2)$ ideal quadrilaterals $-$ as opposed to $\eta$ being a common corner of the two $(1,3)$ quadrilaterals whose union is the $(2,2)$ quadrilateral.
+It follows that the $(2,2)$ quadrilaterals in question are the same for $\cC$ and $\cE$.